andris9/mime-model/README.md

 ### setHeaders()

-Applies headers to a node.
+Adds headers to a node.
 The input array either includes header entry objects returned by `removeHeaders()` or full header strings.

 ```js
 node.setHeaders(headersArray);